Diyi2020/Diyi2020.github.io/_pages/about.md

 2. Quantum Algorithms : Open Quantum System and Block Encoding

 Inspired by working with scientists, I have lots of interests in ab initio methods and becoming quantum scientists.
-It could be the most amazing computational domain before quantum computer.
-With advances in experimental devices, I am also interested in using experimental data to do first^2 principle computation:
+With advances in experimental physics, I am also interested in using experimental data to do first^2 principle computation:

 1. DFT and ab initio methods with Machine Learning